)

 In This Article

 Your policy type plays a big role in how much Model X coverage costs.
-Liability-only insurance is a cheap option.
+Liability coverage is a cheaper option.
 It meets the minimum requirements in your state, but it’s bare-bones.
 You won’t get any help paying for your vehicle repairs after an accident.

 Full coverage is more expensive, but the trade-off is that it provides a lot more protection.
 These types of policies include comprehensive and collision coverage, which help pay for repairs to your car when you cause an accident, hit an object, or suffer damage from severe weather, theft, or fire.